WA6YDQ/Tiny-Basic/readme.txt

   create the file with an external editor and load the program either from the command line or with the 'load' command.

-  Variables are 32-bit integer (a-z).
+  Numeric variables are 32-bit integer (a-z).
 There is a single integer array called @().
 The dim nn statement sets up the array. nn is the decimal size of the array, maximum size is ARRAYMAX integers.
 On the Arduino, that's 4*ARRAYMAX (see #define ARRAYMAX